-118. The Applicant and the Interim Lender have agreed to make additional credit available to the Debtors through an interim financing of an initial aggregate amount of \$4,000,000, subject to the terms and conditions set forth in the Interim Financing Loan Agreement (the "Interim Financing Loan Agreement"), a copy of which is communicated herewith as Exhibit R-12.
+- 113. The Applicant and the Interim Lender have agreed to make additional credit available to the Debtors through an interim financing of an initial aggregate amount of \$4,000,000, subject to the terms and conditions set forth in the Interim Financing Loan Agreement (the "Interim Financing Loan Agreement"), a copy of which is communicated herewith as Exhibit R-12. - 114.
+The Interim Financing Loan Agreement requires the granting of a super-priority charge (i.e. Interim Lender's Charge) up to a maximum amount of \$4,800,000 against the Property of the Debtors, only subordinated to the Administration Charge and the KERP Charge, as set out in the Draft Initial Order and Draft ARIO, in order to secure all advances to be made under the Interim Facility. - 115.
+At the comeback hearing, an increase of the Interim Facility will be sought for an amount to be determined and in line with the cash-flow that will be filed by the Monitor as well as a corresponding increase in the Interim Lender's Charge (namely, 120% of the maximum amount of the Interim Facility). - 116.
+Considering that the Interim Facility will be provided by the Interim Lender, which already benefit from a first ranking security interest on the Property on which priority will be granted, there will be no material prejudice to any other existing creditor of the Debtors should the Court approve the Interim Financing Loan Agreement and the proposed Interim Lender's Charge.

-- 119. The Interim Financing Loan Agreement requires the granting of a super-priority charge (i.e. Interim Lender's Charge) up to a maximum amount of \$4,800,000 against the Property of the Debtors, only subordinated to the Administration Charge and the KERP Charge, as set out in the Draft Initial Order and Draft ARIO, in order to secure all advances to be made under the Interim Facility. - 120.
-At the comeback hearing, an increase of the Interim Facility will be sought for a total amount of \$6,800,000 as well as an increase in the Interim Lender's Charge for a total amount of \$8,160,000 (namely, 120% of the maximum amount of the Interim Facility).
-A copy of the Amended Interim Financing Agreement is communicated herewith as Exhibit R-12A. - 121.
-Considering that the Interim Facility will be provided by the Interim Lender, which already benefit from a first ranking security interest on the Property on which priority will be granted, there will be no material prejudice to any other existing creditor of the Debtors should the Court approve the Amended Interim Financing Loan Agreement and the proposed Interim Lender's Charge. - 122.
-The Interim Facility is the only feasible financing alternative available to the Debtors, and is on terms that are fair, reasonable and adequate.
+117. The Interim Facility is the only feasible financing alternative available to the Debtors, and is on terms that are fair, reasonable and adequate.
 It is respectfully submitted that it is in the best interests of all stakeholders that the Interim Financing and related Interim Lender's Charge be approved by this Court.